yunwei37/yunwei37/README.md

 <h2 align="center">Hey there, I'm Yusheng Zheng (yunwei37/云微) 👋</h2>

-I'm a curious developer/explorer/founder who finds joy in building and exploring.
+I'm a curious developer who finds joy in building and exploring.
+I'm also learning to be a researcher, writer, Growth hacker and indie hacker.

 - **Happy to offer consulting services！**
 - **Open to academic collaborations!**